-There's also aa NCB expiry, which means if you don't use it, you lose it.
-This only happens if you stop driving for more than 2 years, but it does mean after that, you'll have to start again.
+There's also an NCB expiry, which happens if you stop driving for more than 2 years.
+After that you'll have to start again.

 Of course, if you've never driven you won't have an NCB, so insurers see you as a higher risk, which means more expensive insurance.